Jacob Padrón

-Jacob Padrón is the Artistic Director of Long Wharf Theatre.
+Jacob Padrón is the artistic director of Long Wharf Theatre.
 He is also the Artistic Director of The Sol Project and a co-founder of the Artists' Anti-Racism Coalition.

 Early life

 Jacob Padrón was raised in Gilroy, California.
 He is Mexican-American.
 During his youth he attended a production of "La Virgen del Tepeyac" put on by El Teatro Campesino.
 He soon joined the company and was a member through his teenage years.
 After graduating college Padrón volunteered with the Jesuit Volunteer Corps, providing support for those living with HIV/AIDS.

 Education

 Padrón attended Loyola Marymount University in Los Angeles.
 He studied theater and communications.
-He also attended the Yale School of Drama where he studied Theatre Management.
+He also attended the Yale School of Drama, where he studied Theatre Management.

 Career

-After volunteering with the Jesuit Volunteer Corps in Raleigh, N.C., Padrón moved to Baltimore where he worked as an intern for Center Stage.
+After volunteering with the Jesuit Volunteer Corps in Raleigh, North Carolina, Padrón moved to Baltimore, where he worked as an intern for Center Stage.
 From 2008 to 2011 he met and worked under Bill Rauch as an associate producer for the Oregon Shakespeare Festival.
 Rauch was so impressed with Padrón that he kept the position open for a year until Padrón had graduated from Yale.
 After working there he became a producer at Steppenwolf Theatre Company in Chicago.
 His time there was spent working as the artistic director in the Garage, the company's second stage involved specifically in working with new works, artists, and audiences.
 Padrón has also worked as a Senior Line Producer at The Public Theater.

 He was also the producer for "365 Days/365 Plays" by Suzan-Lori Parks, put on by Center Theatre Group in Los Angeles.

 Padrón was named "one to watch" by American Theatre magazine and has received the SPARK Leadership Fellowship from the Theatre Communications Group.

 He has been a guest lecturer at Northwestern University, and is one of the founders of the Artists' Anti-Racism Coalition.